Abdalsamee/FintechDashboard/README.md

 3. **Sync Gradle**

    Android Studio will prompt you to sync.
 Click **Sync Now**.
-This will download all required dependencies including `material-icons-extended`.
+This downloads all required dependencies including Retrofit and `material-icons-extended`.

 4. **Run the app**